hanskroner/SceneManager/README.md

 - Changing the current state of a Group is not possible through the application
 - Recalling Scenes is not possible through the application
 - There is no indication of when an operation has succesfully completed.
-This is a pretty big deal, but ccurrently the deCONZ REST API does not provide a success or failure indication for Zigbee commands.
+This is a pretty big deal, but currently the deCONZ REST API does not provide a success or failure indication for Zigbee commands.
 It only does so for the REST commands.

 ## Setup